StephenG453/github-apps-automation/readME.md

 ## Improvements
 1. Integrate Jenkins plugins (like Test Results Analyzer) for a simple reporting layout within your CI/CD pipeline
 2. Massive automation coverage can be achieved by using Data-Driven-Testing.
 3. More specific assertions of the GET response bodies, this what not done due to me not having enough time to get familiar with the expected data inside the JSON responses
+4. Replacement of the deprecated HttpParams class

 ### Project Setup in IntelliJ:
 1. Use IntelliJ 2018.X